UiPath/ReFrameWork/README.md

 * keeps external settings in *Config.xlsx* file and Orchestrator assets
 * pulls credentials from *Credential Manager* and Orchestrator assets
 * gets transaction data from Orchestrator queue and updates back status
-* takes screenshots in case of application exceptions
+* saves screenshots and error messages in case of application exceptions
-* provides extra utility workflows like sending a templated email
-* runs sample Notepad application with dummy Excel input data
+* runs out of the box sample Notepad application with dummy Excel input data
-*

-### How It Works ###
+** How It Works **

 1. **INITIALIZE PROCESS**
  + *InitiAllSettings* - Load config data from file and from assets